HazenBabcock/android-bluetooth-mouse/README.md

 Getting started:

-1. Install & start the app on your android device.
+1. Install and start the app on your android device.

 2. Start the Python server (adbtm_server.py), either at the DOS prompt or by clicking on it.